 The Large Hadron Collider (LHC) at CERN, Geneva, Switzerland, will be upgraded in two phases to increase the luminosity.
-The ATLAS experiment plans to add a new pixel layer inside the current pixel detector during the first phase of the upgrade.
+The ATLAS experiment plans to add a new pixel layer to the current pixel detector during the first phase of the upgrade.
 The optical data transmission will also be upgraded to handle the high data transmission speed.
 The upgrade for the on-detector optical links will be based on VCSEL and PIN arrays operating at 850 nm as in the current system.
 Two ASICs have been designed for this new generation of optical links to incorporate the experience gained from the current system.

 The ASICs [1] have been designed using 130 nm 8RF-DM CMOS process.
 The driver couples to a VCSEL array with one channel designated as a spare.
-Similary for a receiver/decoder couples to a PIN array.
+Similarly for a receiver/decoder that couples to a PIN array.
 With the inclusion of a remote control interface, this allows redundancy in both directions by enabling a signal to be re-routed from a bad VCSEL or PIN channel.
 The submitted chip contains four VCSEL drivers (VDC), four PIN diode receivers/decoders (Digital Opto-Receiver Integrated Circuit or DORIC), and the associated circuitry to control the re-routing of the signals to the designated spare channels.
-All circuitry within the test chip was designed following test results and guidelines from

-CERN on radiation tolerant design in the 130 nm process used [2].
-We have characterized the fabricated ASICs and the results will be presented below.
+All circuitry within the test chip was designed following test results and guidelines from CERN on radiation tolerant design in the 130 nm process used [2].
+We have characterized the fabricated chips and then irradiated the chips to a dose of 46 Mrad using 24 GeV/c protons.
+The preliminary results of the study will be presented below.